clojure-grimoire/grimoire/resources/1.5.0/clojure.repl/dir-fn/docstring.md

-Returns a sorted seq of symbols naming public vars ina namespace
+Returns a sorted seq of symbols naming public vars in a namespace